2 Forecast

 Given the starting value for a given time unit, such as a year, what are the number of periods in the data that define the underlying seasons?

-ts() frequency parameter: Number of observations per time unit, such as seasons, after which the seasons repeat.
+ts() frequency parameter: Number of observations per time unit, such years or months, after which the time unit repeats.

 If the data have four observations per a time unit of a year, then the data are quarterly.
-If 12 observations per year, then monthly data.
-If the time unit is a week, with 7 observations per week, then the data are daily.
+The fifth quarter is back to the 1st quarter of the year, so a frequency of of 4.
+If 12 observations per year, then monthly data, so a frequency of 12.

-ts() start parameter: Time of the first observation, a vector of usually two values, the starting value of the general time unit followed by the starting period, such as a season within the time unit.
+ts() start parameter: Time of the first observation, a vector of usually two values, the starting value of the general time unit followed by the starting period within the time unit.

 The frequency and start values define the corresponding time at which each data value occurred.